nikcleju/IT_Course/Labs/L07_SourceCoding_Huffman.md

 # Objective

-Understand binary Huffman coding by implementing an applications in C for creating Huffman codes.
+Understand binary Huffman coding by implementing an application in C for creating Huffman codes.

 # Theoretical notions